PMKielstra/EscapeIDSO/docs/Checklist.md

 * Plan out your character.
 You will be playing the local IDSO liaison.
 How you want to do that is up to you.
 You should make yourself contactable by players in the room without being in it with them.
 If you have an intercom or a landline phone, that's perfect.
 Otherwise, just wait around outside the door and tell players to stick their heads out if they need a hint.

 * Decide how long players will have.
-TODO: PAR TIME FROM PLAYTESTING.

 * Play the intro video for yourself so you know what you should be looking for when you set up the TV or projector.